 To talk to someone about volunteering at the museum, please call Diane Clark, visitor services manager, at 276-634-4147 or at email@example.com.

 The museum's innovative education programs reach students, teachers, and the general public statewide and throughout the region.
 From "at-the-museum" programs to outreach education programs that bring the museum to locations across the Commonwealth, the museum's education programs are correlated directly to the Virginia Standards of Learning, the North Carolina Standard Course of Study and national content standards.
-VMNH educators are leaders in the field of informal science education throughout the state, providing a vital link between the museum's important research and collections programs and all citizens of Virginia and beyond.
+VMNH educators are leaders in the field of informal science education throughout the state, providing a vital link between the museum's important programs and all citizens of Virginia and beyond.

 Adult Education Volunteers